#DesignTheHill - Our Future Our Vision

 The Housing Hilltop process is part of a continuous system.
 As the neighborhood progresses, more work needs to be done to ensure.

 The THA Team, together with Homework Group Members, developed five Focus Areas to assist in analyzing neighborhood opportunities and challenges and structuring recommendations for development which may offer synergies beyond typical planning silos.
-Measurement and Operations are important actions to ensure follow through on planned outcomes and actions.
+Measurement and Operations are important actions to ensure follow through on planned outcomes and actions. we

 In partnership with Tacoma First 311, Active8 Hilltop and Foster's Creative, the Tacoma Housing Authority created a video about the Hilltop Neighborhood.
 The video, "Neat Little Rows" also won "Best Overall Film" during the 2018 Hilltop Street Fair.
 This project was made possible by a TacomaFirst 311 grant.
 One of the goals of the grant is to find creative ways to encourage people to use 311 and foster community and communication in neighborhoods that were not utilizing 311 services.
 Hilltop was one area that was under-represented in the use of 311.